-According to the Articles of Incorporation, 1%-8% of profit of the current year is distributable as employees' compensation, and no higher than 1% of profit of the current year is distributable as remuneration to directors and supervisors.
+Note 5: According to the Articles of Incorporation, 1%-8% of profit of the current year is distributable as employees' compensation, and no higher than 1% of profit of the current year is distributable as remuneration to directors and supervisors.
 However, the company's accumulated losses shall have been covered.
 The Company may, by a resolution adopted by a majority vote at a meeting of Board of Directors attended by two-thirds of the total number of directors, have the profit distributable as employees' compensation in the form of shares or in cash and as remuneration to directors and supervisors only in cash; and in addition thereto a report of such distribution is submitted to the shareholders' meeting.
 Information on the Board of Directors' resolution regarding the employees' compensation and remuneration to directors and supervisors can be obtained from the "Market Observation Post System" on the website of the TWSE.

-Based on the profit of the year ended 31 December 2019, the Company estimated the amounts of the employees' compensation and remuneration to directors and supervisors for the year ended 31 December 2019 to be 1% of profit of the current year, recognized as the employees' compensation and remuneration to directors and supervisors were both NT\$996 thousand.
-The amounts of the employees' compensation and remuneration to directors and supervisors recognized for the year ended December 31, 2018 were both NT\$764 thousand.
+Based on the profit of the year ended 31 December 2020, the Company estimated the amounts of the employees' compensation and remuneration to directors and supervisors for the year ended 31 December 2020 to be 1% of profit of the current year, recognized as the employees' compensation and remuneration to directors and supervisors were both NT\$2,108 thousand.
+The amounts of the employees' compensation and remuneration to directors and supervisors recognized for the year ended December 31, 2019 were both NT\$996 thousand.
 The estimated amounts were based on the profit of current period and were recognized as salaries.

-A resolution was passed at a board of Directors meeting held on March 5, 2019 to distribute NT\$764 thousand in cash as employees' compensation and remuneration to directors and supervisors of 2018, respectively.
-Difference between the estimated amount and the actual distribution passed at the Board of Directors' meeting are recognized in profit or loss of the subsequent year.
+A resolution was passed at a board of Directors meeting held on March 24, 2020 to distribute NT\$996 thousand in cash as employees' compensation and remuneration to directors and supervisors of 2019, respectively.
+No material differences exict between the